Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Is Wise safe to keep money with?

-It’s safe to hold funds in your Wise account.
-Whenever you deposit money into your Wise account, it is safeguarded in a leading financial institution, or invested in high quality liquid assets which can be easily disposed of to release funds.
-This means your Wise account balance is secure and is always held entirely separately to Wise’s own money.
+Wise accounts are designed to hold customer funds separately from Wise’s own operational money.
+Whenever you deposit money into your Wise account, it is safeguarded in a leading financial institution, or invested in high-quality liquid assets which can be easily disposed of to release funds.

 Is Wise safe for large amounts?

-Wise is a safe way for individuals and businesses to send high value payments.
+Wise includes security features that support high-value international payments for individuals and businesses.
 Transfer limits may apply and are set according to the destination country and currency.

 Before you arrange a high value payment with Wise you may want to take a few sensible steps to make sure everything goes through smoothly: